 - 40 Pa.
 Stat.
 Ann. §§ 3801.303 requires insurance companies to file individual rates and rates for small group health insurance policies to establish a base rate, and proposed changes affecting an increase or decrease of 10% annually must also be filed and approved by the department.
 Hospital plan corporations, professional health services plan corporations, and HMOs are similarly regulated.
 Notices related to rate reviews can be found here.

 Pennsylvania’s budget operates on a twelve month cycle beginning July 1 and ending June 30 of the following calendar year.
-The Governor is expected to sign the new FY budget at the end of June 2017.
-To view Pennsylvania’s Department of Health and Human Services 2017-2018 budget proposal, click here.
+Pennsylvania enacted its FY 2018 Budget during the regular legislative session.
+To view Pennsylvania’s FY 2018 Budget, click here.

 - In October 2016, the FTC won its appeal in the Third Circuit, and obtained a preliminary injunction temporarily blocking the merger of the two largest hospital systems in the Harrisburg, Pennsylvania, area.
 The FTC sued to block the merger of Penn State Hershey Medical Center and Pinnacle Health System in December, but in May a district court judge denied the FTC’s motion for a preliminary injunction.
 Read more about the case in our blog post.